 This may be an instance in which your doctor can prescribe another medication that doesn’t have the same side effects but does offer the same relative benefits.

-According to doctors, an underactive thyroid gland can result in symptoms like memory loss.
-Because a person needs to be tested for hypothyroidism, this is another good reason to speak to a physician about these issues (Source).
+According to doctors, an under-active thyroid gland can result in symptoms like memory loss.

 Although you probably don’t need anyone telling you that you may develop some amount of cognitive impairment after experiencing a stroke, it’s still worth mentioning here.
-Memory loss is a common symptom among stroke victims (Source).
+Memory loss is a common symptom among stroke victims.

 Again, if you’re experiencing significant memory loss, seeing a doctor is a good idea.
 This article will absolutely provide valuable tips for preventing and treating this condition.

 However, the advice here should not be confused for official medical advice.
 You need to consult with a doctor who has access to your overall medical history to understand what treatment method is right for your needs.